 Wild at Heart Wienerstr.
 20, Berlin, Germany

-Burlesque and life drawing meet in this unique event, which was founded by artist Molly Crabapple in NYC, and has now spread in over 100 cities all over the world.
-In Berlin, Dr Sketchy happens a few times a year, and each session features a different theme, with performers posing in tableaux vivants amid a variety of scenery.
+Burlesque and life drawing meet in this unique event, which was founded by artist Molly Crabapple in NYC, and has now spread to over 100 cities all over the world.
+In Berlin, Dr Sketchy happens a few times a year, and each session features a different theme, with performers posing as tableaux vivants amid a variety of scenery.

 Vaudeville Variety is a large-scale single event happening twice a year.
 It features international burlesque stars as well as variety and cabaret performers from around the globe in one big extravaganza.
-For upcoming dates, check here.
+Here you will be able to find upcoming dates.

 Tipi am Kanzleramt, Große Querallee, Berlin, Germany

-Like many major European cities, Berlin also has had its own yearly Burlesque Festival since 2013, which attracts performers from all over Germany and the world.
+Like many major European cities, Berlin also has had its own yearly Burlesque Festival since 2013, which attracts performers from all over Germany and the rest of the world.
 It happens once a year over four days at various locations.
-Check the site for more info.
+Check the site for more infomation.

-This new festival happening over nine days in Spring 2016 promises to be Germany’s biggest burlesque extravaganza.
-It will feature ten shows from Berlin’s regular events in a variety of venues around town, plus a gala evening that will bring together talent from Berlin, Germany, and the rest of the world.
-For more info check www.berlinburlesqueweek.one.
+This festival, happening over a week in Spring 2017, sets out to be Germany’s biggest burlesque extravaganza.
+In a variety of venues around town, it will feature multiple shows from Berlin’s regular happenings, plus a gala evening that will bring together talent from Berlin, Germany, and the rest of the world.
+For more info see here.